AaronGullickson/piat_trust_media/README.md

 editor: visual
 ---

-# Putting It All Together Project on [Name of Research Project]
+# Putting It All Together Project on Trust in Government and Media Consumption

 # Introduction